bgamari/ghc-wiki-import/nested-cpr.md

 - Should `runSTRep` be inlined (see [ticket:1600\#comment:34](https://gitlab.staging.haskell.org/ghc/ghc/issues/1600))?
 - Can we use `Terminates` CPR information to eagerly evaluate thunks?
-Possibly, but still trying to construct an example.
+Yes, and there is a small gain there: [\#8655](https://gitlab.staging.haskell.org/ghc/ghc/issues/8655)
 - Why is `cacheprof` not deterministic? (→ [\#8611](https://gitlab.staging.haskell.org/ghc/ghc/issues/8611))